HelenHelene/eportfolio/module/OOP.md

 #### Unit 2: Object Oriented Analysis - Initial Steps towards Programming in Python
  - Collaborative Discussion 1 - Respond to peers
+ - Review the Codio module Class, Functions and Methods and save the results in e-portfolio.
  - (Optional)Write a Python program to achieve basic employee-related functionality with protected and unprotected variables.

 #### Unit 3-4: UML